postgres-ai/postgres-checkup/README.md

 with option `--ssh-port`.

 `--pg-hostname db2.vpn.local` - `psql` will be used for the connection.
-The port where PostgreSQL accepts connections can be defined with the option `--pg-port`
+The port where PostgreSQL accepts connections can be defined with the option `--pg-port`.

 In case when `--pg-port` or `--ssh-port` are not defined but `--port` is defined, value of `--port` option will be used instead of `--pg-port` or `--ssh-port` depending on the current connection type.